01794 368247

 Our marginal planting schemes recreate the traditional, and declining, habitat which aquatic flora and invertebrate species will thrive in.
 As well as this, by re-naturalising the riverbank and increasing the floodplain connectivity we also benefit aquatic mammals travelling between river and bank, such as the endangered Water Vole or Otter populations.
 Our water level berms also make ideal wetland habitats for rare amphibian species such as newts.

-Where possible we seek to utilise our own aquatic nursery stock when planting giving us confidence in both the appropriateness and quality of the plants used in the project.
+We source our plants from UK grown local aquatic nursery stock when planting giving us confidence in both the appropriateness and quality of the plants used in our projects.

 We have the technical knowledge and resident expertise to design fish easement channels to improve fish passage.